 Wednesday 23rd June 2021.
 Children from St Mary's School Bridgwater spent their day in the Church learning about it's history and traditions.
 They worked in four groups and all were given escorted tours of the tower to see the ringing chamber, clock room, belfry and the views of the town from the top.

 Monday 25th May 2021.
-Resumption of Monday night practise and Sunday service ringing.
+Resumption of Monday night practice and Sunday service ringing.
 These events are restricted under Covid conditions to 45 minutes and limited to ringers by invitation only from the tower captain.

 Saturday 17th April 2021.
 A single half muffled bell was tolled for five minutes before the funeral of His Royal Highness Prince Philip, Duke of Edinburgh.